fieldtrip/website/tutorial/nirs_singlechannel.md

       opto: [1x1 struct]
        cfg: [1x1 struct]

-The most important field is data.timelock.avg, containing the average over all trials for each channel.
+The most important field is data_timelock.avg, containing the average over all trials for each channel.

-Below we plotted the averaged O2Hb and HHb traces from A-10 seconds to A+35 seconds.
-To follow fNIRS convention, O2Hb is coloured red and HHb is coloured blue.
+Below we plot the averaged O2Hb and HHb traces from A-10 seconds to A+35 seconds.
+IN line with fNIRS convention, O2Hb is coloured red and HHb is coloured blue.

     time = data_timelock.time;
     O2Hb = data_timelock.avg(1,:);